gazebosim/gz-transport/docs/development/development.rst

 all the discovery information.
 Local and remote services are stored in the same way, the only difference is that the local services will share the process UUID with the discovery service.
-We store what we call a ``Publisher``, which contains the service name and all the metadata associated.
+We store what we call a ``Publisher``, which contains the service name and all the meta-data associated.

 Each publisher advertises the service with a specific scope as described `here
 <http://ignition-transport.readthedocs.io/en/latest/nodesAndTopics/nodesAndTopics.html#topic-scope>`_.